-‘Good Boys’ Red Band Trailer Sees Producer Seth Rogen Warn Stars Not To Watch Their Own Movie
+‘Good Boys’ Red Band Trailer Sees Producer Seth Rogen Warning Stars Not To Watch Their Own Movie

-Actor and producer Seth Rogen has been behind some of the most vulgar, as well as most successful comedy films ever made.
-A quick look at his IMDB page shows that the comedy actor has also written screenplays for some pretty innovative comedies of his generation such as Superbad, and one of the most successful animated adult feature films, Sausage Party.
-Rogen returns with another coming of age, but also explicitly R-Rated film, Good Boys.
+Actor and producer Seth Rogen has been behind some of the most vulgar as well as most successful comedy films ever made.
+A quick look at his IMDb page shows that the comedy actor has also written screenplays for some pretty innovative comedies of his generation such as Superbad, and one of the most successful animated adult feature films, Sausage Party.
+Rogen returns with another coming of age but also explicitly R-Rated film, Good Boys.

-Produced by Universal Pictures, the first trailer for the film released on their YouTube channel gives a restricted Red Band trailer, which is definitely not safe for work (NSFW).
+Produced by Universal Pictures, the first trailer for the film released on their YouTube channel gives a restricted red band trailer, which is definitely not safe for work (NSFW).
 The trailer introduces audiences to these new characters in the midst of a discovery which they are unable to handle given their youth.
 Being the first trailer, there is less of a focus on the story here, and more just shock value scenes with hilarious jokes and a lot of verbal profanity from the young lead actors.
 It looks like the story is about the incredibly funny misadventures of pre-teen kids in a very adult story told from their naive and inexperienced perspective.

-The Good Boys Red Band trailer opens with a scene featuring Seth Rogen, introducing himself as the producer of the film, advising the young boys that they cannot watch the trailer for their own R-Rated movie.
-He goes on to explain that while it’s okay for them to say and to R-Rated things in the movie, they just can’t see themselves doing or saying those things.
+The Good Boys red band trailer opens with a scene featuring Seth Rogen, introducing himself as the producer of the film, advising the young boys that they cannot watch the trailer for their own R-rated movie.
+He goes on to explain that while it’s okay for them to say and to do R-rated things in the movie, they just can’t see themselves doing or saying those things.

 Just because you make a movie, doesn’t mean you’re old enough to see it.
 Please enjoy the red band trailer for #GoodBoysmovie. pic.twitter.com/6TDOLSmwoJ